gruntwork-io/terragrunt/README.md

   current working directory.
 Note that for the `spin-up` and `tear-down` directories, this parameter has a different
   meaning: Terragrunt will apply or destroy all the Terraform modules in the subfolders of the `terragrunt-working-dir`, running `terraform` in the root of each module it finds.
-* `--terragrunt-source`: Check out templates from the specified source, which uses the [module source](https://www.terraform.io/docs/modules/sources.html) syntax, into a temporary folder, and run Terraform in that temporary folder.
+* `--terragrunt-source`: Download Terraform configurations from the specified source into a temporary folder, and run Terraform in that temporary folder.
 May also be specified via the `TERRAGRUNT_SOURCE` environment variable.
+The source should use the same syntax as the [Terraform module source](https://www.terraform.io/docs/modules/sources.html) parameter.

 ## Developing terragrunt